MartijnSchenkel/Environmental_GSD_evolution/README.txt

 /manuscript

-  Contains a copy of the final manuscript
+  Contains a copy of the manuscript

 /source_code